 2. Mid-Term Goals

 Medium-term goals are those that can be met in three to eight years.
-Med-term goals provide you more options when it comes to investing.
+Med-term goals provide you with more options when it comes to investing.

-You could do an 80:20 combination of debt and equities mutual funds or stick with stock index mutual funds, if you’re willing to take some risk.
+You could do an 80:20 combination of debt and equities mutual funds or stick with stock index mutual funds if you’re willing to take some risk.
 Because investing in equity funds can be dangerous, diversifying your portfolio with debt mutual funds can help minimise the risk.